kubermatic/docs/content/kubermatic/master/tutorials_howtos/upgrading/upgrade_from_2.19_to_2.20/_index.en.md

 ### Migration Guide

-The `kubermatic-installer` offers a new subcommand to perform the migration automatically.
+The `kubermatic-installer` offers a number of new subcommands to perform the migration automatically.
 Due to the complexity of the operation it is highly discouraged to attempt a manual migration.

 Download the [KKP 2.20 release from GitHub](https://github.com/kubermatic/kubermatic/releases/tag/v2.20.0) and extract the archive on your machine.